sph-mn/sph-db/readme.md

 # possible enhancements
 * float values as ordinals has not been tested
+* currently index inserts with data too large are rejected. maybe add an option to control what happens, for example to truncate instead
+* signal error when creating index for fields that are or might be too large
+* eventually more streamlined declaration/allocation/deallocation for api usage
+* validator functions for indices and relation data consistency
 * lift the type creation limit
 * nested transactions. supposedly possible in lmdb but not working
-* more streamlined declaration/allocation/deallocation for api usage
-* validator functions for indices and relation data consistency
 * partial indices. with a data filter function given at index definition
-* currently index inserts with data too large are rejected. maybe add an option to truncate instead
 * at some places MDB_SET_RANGE and MDB_GET_BOTH_RANGE is used in succession. maybe get-both-range includes set-range and the latter can be left out
 * search with matcher functions in index keys
 * simplified naming for status bindings. status_require is a long word to be written frequently